Tom-Bom-badil/home-assistant_helios-vallox/readme.md

 👉 Main features of the integration are:

+- 🔥 New: Full `serialx` local and remote serial support (e.g. for ESP UART proxying through Wifi)
-- 60+ predefined entities for common ventilation registers and derived values
+- ~70 predefined entities for common ventilation registers and derived values
 - auto-detection of rH and CO2 sensors (if installed)
 - support of multiple ventilation units
 - write access to any writable register with plausibility and validity checks